radcamp/radcamp.github.io/Yale2019/03_ipyrad_partII_CLI.md

 all samples.
 Executing the above command you'll see the output below which shows all the reads that align at one particular locus.
 You'll see the sample name of each read followed by the sequence of the read at that locus for that sample.
-If you wish to examine more loci you can increase the number of lines you want to view by increasing the value you pass to `head` in the above command (e.g. `... | head -n 300`).

 > **Pro tip:** You can also use `less` to look at **all** the loci.
 Also, `less` is smart enough to recognize and unpack the gzipped (.gz) file.
 Exit